-It has been established that the quality of vision, surgical outcome, and the quality of life of individuals significantly depend on the health of the ocular surface.
-The complexity of the ocular surface is maintained by a delicate homeostasis; therefore, a destabilization in that structure balance can have serious functional and structural consequences (37).
-Among the different risk factors for the development of OSD, there is robust scientific and empirical evidence regarding the impact of long-term use of ocular hypotensive medications, especially those containing chemical preservatives (12).
-In fact, the prevalence of OSD in glaucoma patients can be as high as 48-75% (38-40).
-Remarkably, evidence has demonstrated that the use of antiglaucoma drugs preserved with benzalkonium chloride causes as much as twice the risk of ocular surface abnormalities (38).
-In the current study that includes a Latino population, 2,634 cases out of 5,158 (51.06%) under topical antiglaucoma treatment, had some signs of OSD.
-Moreover, those with the more severe cases were older and used more antiglaucoma medications for a longer time compared to those with mild OSD.
+It has been established that the quality of vision, surgical outcome, and quality of life of individuals is highly dependent on the health of the ocular surface.
+The complexity of the ocular surface is maintained by a delicate homeostasis; therefore, any destabilization in this balance can have serious structural and functional consequences [37].
+Among the various risk factors for the development of OSD, there is robust scientific and empirical evidence regarding the impact of long-term use of ocular hypotensive medications, especially those containing chemical preservatives [12].
+In fact, the prevalence of OSD among individuals with glaucoma can be as high as between 48% and 75% [38-40].
+Remarkably, evidence has demonstrated that the use of antiglaucoma drugs preserved with benzalkonium chloride can cause as much as twice the risk of ocular surface abnormalities [38].
+In the current study, involving a Latino population, 2634 out of 5158 cases (51.06%) under topical antiglaucoma treatment showed some signs of OSD.
+Those individuals with more severe cases were older and had been using more antiglaucoma medications, and for a longer time, compared with individuals with mild OSD.

-Expanding on the ethnicity factor, there are studies that have indicated that ethnicity is a major determinant of predisposition that contributes to the development of OSD or dry eye disease (DED).
-For instance, it has been recognized that the Asian ethnic proclivity to the development of DED is greater than Caucasian ethnicity (41,42).
-However, there is scarce information regarding the development of OSD or DED in Latin Americans; in particular from the Mexican population, which constituted the sample analyzed in our study.
-Approaching this issue, Graue-Hernandez et al (43) identified a prevalence of DED of 41.1% in a group of 1,508 adults in the central region of Mexico.
-Furthermore, Garza-Leon et al (44) found an unusually high prevalence (70.4%) of DED in a university population in Northern Mexico, where female gender, smoking, and the use of eye drops represented the higher risk factors.
-Additionally, Martinez and colleagues (45) were able to show that in an eye care center in Mexico City, 338 consecutive first-time adult patients, 43% had OSDI scores classified as severe.
-Rodriguez-Garcia et al (46) described that, in a prospective cohort of an open population study in the two main cities of Mexico, more than 70% of 2,725 patients had a positive fluorescein test and the presence of DED.
-They also linked Sjogren’s syndrome and glaucoma as important risk factors for significant damage to the ocular surface.
-More particularly, in the context of OSD in Mexican patients with glaucoma, Orozco-Garcia et al (47) found a global prevalence of 51.07% increasing almost exponentially from 17.9% in patients of <40 years of age to above 70% in patients older than 70 years of age.
-In another preliminary report on Mexican patients with glaucoma by Giorgi-Sandoval and colleagues (48), it was reported that 76.7% of 438 patients had OSDI scores indicating the presence of mild to severe OSD, from which 40% were classified as severe.
+To expand on the ethnicity factor, some studies have indicated that ethnicity is a major determinant of a predisposition that contributes to the development of OSD or dry eye disease (DED).
+For instance, it has been recognized that there is a greater proclivity to develop DED among individuals of Asian ethnicity than among individuals of Caucasian ethnicity [41,42].
+However, there is scarce information regarding the development of OSD or DED in people of Latin American ethnicity, in particular from the Mexican population, which constituted the sample analyzed in our study.
+Of the research that has been conducted, Graue-Hernandez et al [43] identified a DED prevalence of 41.1% among a sample of 1508 adults in the central region of Mexico.
+Garza-Leon et al [44] found an unusually high prevalence (70.4%) of DED among a university population in northern Mexico, where being of the female sex, smoking, and the use of eye drops represented risk factors.
+Additionally, Martinez and colleagues [45] found that in an eye care center in Mexico City, of 338 consecutive first-time adult patients, 43% had OSDI scores classified as severe.
+Rodriguez-Garcia et al [46] noted that, in a prospective cohort of an open population study in the two main cities of Mexico, more than 70% of 2725 patients had a positive fluorescein test and the presence of DED.
+They also identified Sjogren’s syndrome and glaucoma as being important risk factors for significant damage to the ocular surface.
+More specifically, in the context of OSD in Mexican patients with glaucoma, Orozco-Garcia et al [47] found a global prevalence of 51.07%; this increased almost exponentially from 17.9% in patients <40 years of age to >70% in patients aged more than 70 years.
+In another preliminary report about Mexican patients with glaucoma, by Giorgi-Sandoval and colleagues [48], it was reported that 76.7% of 438 patients had OSDI scores indicating the presence of mild to severe OSD, with 40% classified as severe.
 They also showed a correlation between the severity of symptoms, the number of ocular hypotensive medications, and the duration of antiglaucoma treatment.
 Therefore, this study contributes to the OSD literature focused on the Latino population.